ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

     A good code is a code covered by tests.

 `ScMemoryTest` class includes `m_ctx` that is object of `ScAgentContext` class.
 You can use it to work with sc-memory.
 See [**C++ Core API**](../core/api.md) and [**C++ Agent context API**](../extended/agents/agents.md) to learn more about available methods for working with sc-memory.

+By default, the sc-machine repository contains configuration for launching tests in vscode.
+If you're developing on vscode, you can use this configuration and extension [C++ TestMate](https://marketplace.visualstudio.com/items?itemName=matepek.vscode-catch2-test-adapter) for debugging code.

 ---